-Emotion Vs Logic
+Emotion Vs Logic and Reverse Mortgages

 Sources: Standby Reverse Mortgages A Risk Management Tool for Retirement by John Salter, Ph.D., CFP®, AIFA®; Shaun Pfeiffer; and Harold Evensky, CFP®, AIF®; The 6.0 Percent Rule, by Gerald C Wager, Ph.D.; Understanding the Line of Credit Growth for a Reverse Mortgage, by Wade D. Pfau, Ph.D., CFA

 Let’s talk about the people who already have reverse mortgages – those are the people that are the most satisfied.
 In my personal experience with 1,000+ borrowers over the last decade or so, not one of them has been unhappy with their reverse mortgage.
-In fact, they only wish they would have gotten it earlier.
-So the bottom line is that when we look at all the emotions that surround reverse mortgages, if you take a moment to look at the facts, and the things that have been published and supported by independent studies, independent magazine articles and independent financial journals, you will find overwhelmingly the benefits of reverse mortgages are much greater than the risks or the costs.
+They only wish they would have gotten it earlier.
+The bottom line is when we look at the emotions that surround reverse mortgages and what has been published and supported by independent studies, you will find the benefits of reverse mortgages overwhelmingly more significant than the risks or the costs.

 So take a look into it.
 Have an open mind, and when you talk to one of our reverse mortgage planners, just set your emotions aside for a second.
 Set aside some of the things that you might have heard from your relatives, or people at work, or maybe an uneducated or uninformed professional.
-Then take a look at the facts, and things that have happened to make a true difference.
-Retirement can be done a very different way with Fairway Independent Mortgage Corporation.
+Then take a look at the facts, and things that have happened to make a genuine difference.
+Retirement can be done in a very different way with Fairway Independent Mortgage Corporation.

 Video by: Harlan Accola Reverse Mortgage Director, NMLS#277693 with Fairway Independent Mortgage Corporation.